Senior Attorney, Policy & Advocacy Team

 Prior to joining BDS in 2015, Andrea Nieves worked as a capital defense attorney in Durham, North Carolina.
 She represented indigent clients facing the death penalty at trial as a J. Kirk Osborn Fellow at the Fair Trial Initiative and defended death row inmates in their capital post-conviction appeals as a staff attorney at the Center for Death Penalty Litigation.
-She also spent one year doing human rights and anti-death penalty advocacy work with the Commission for the Disappeared and Victims of Violence in Jakarta, Indonesia as a Henry Luce Scholar.
+During a year-long post-graduate fellowship as a Henry Luce Scholar, she advocated for human rights reforms with the Commission for the Disappeared and Victims of Violence in Jakarta, Indonesia.

 Andrea is dedicated to advocating for systemic social justice reforms for all of BDS’s diverse clients.
-She is admitted to practice law in New York, North Carolina and the U.S. Court of Appeals for the Fourth Circuit.
+She is admitted to practice law in New York and North Carolina.